benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q002.png)

-_**Q184:** Any dragon that freezed or was frozen at least one time by a dragon owned by Brandon Stark_
+_**Q184:** Any dragon that froze or was frozen at least one time by a dragon owned by Brandon Stark_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q184.png)